RanaUniverse/xubuntu_xfce_settings/README.md

 ### XML Files Checked:

+* keyboard-layout.xml - The Keyboard Language will be in this file.

 * Thunar.xml - Checking (It saves the file manager settings and its interface.)

 * xfce4-desktop.xml - Checking (Desktop Interface)